open-eid/digidoc4j/README.md

 * © Estonian Information System Authority

 ## Support
 Official builds are provided through [releases](https://github.com/open-eid/digidoc4j/releases).
 If you want support, you need to be using official builds.
 Contact for assistance by email [help@ria.ee](mailto:help@ria.ee).
+Additional information can be found in [wiki Q&A](https://github.com/open-eid/digidoc4j/wiki/Questions-&-Answers) and on [ID.ee portal](https://www.id.ee/rubriik/digidoc-teegid/).

 Source code is provided on "as is" terms with no warranty (see license for more information).
 Do not file Github issues with generic support requests.